mrlangenbach/r6-op-roulette/README.md

 ### Prerequisites
 Operator Roulette runs on Python 3.6, so you need to install Python first.
 A good tutorial of this may be found [here](https://wiki.python.org/moin/BeginnersGuide/Download).
 ### Installing
-After donwloading and installing Python you are pretty much set.
+After downloading and installing Python you are pretty much set.
 Just run the .pyw file by double clicking on it and you are ready.
 ### Usage
 First, you must select a mode (attack or defense) and then you must select the number of random operators (only full version).
 By clicking go there will now be a random selection of operators (or one in the single version) according to your selection.
 By clicking go again the script will choose new operators according to the preferences.
 ## Authors